Kesavananda Bharati

-Kesavananda Bharati (9 December 1940 – 6 September 2020) was an Indian Hindu monk who served as the Shankaracharya (head) of Edneer Mutt, a Hindu monastery in Kasaragod district, Kerala, India from 1961 until his death.
+Kesavananda Bharati (9 December 1940 – 6 September 2020) was an Indian Hindu monk who served as the head of the Edneer Mutt, a Hindu monastery in Kasaragod district, Kerala, India from 1961 until his death.
 He was the petitioner in Kesavananda Bharati v.
 State of Kerala, a landmark case that helped establish the basic structure doctrine of the Indian Constitution which guarantees that the fundamental or 'basic structure' of the Indian Constitution can not be altered by parliamentary amendment.
 He was a follower of Smartha Bhagawatha tradition and the Advaita Vedanta school of Hindu philosophy.

 Early life and career

 Kesavananda Bharati was born to Manchthaya Sreedhara Bhatt and Padmavathi Amma in 1940.
 He was appointed the head of Sri Edneer Mutt, in Kasaragod district, Kerala, in 1961, and belonged to the Parampara of Thotakacharya, one of the first four disciples of Adi Shankara.
 He was a follower of the Smartha Bhagawatha tradition of Advaitha Pantha.
 He took Sanyasa at the age of 19 and headed the Edneer Mutt as the Peetadhipathi until his death in 2020.
 As the head of the Mutt, he was referred by the honorific title, Srimad Jagadguru Sri Sri Sankaracharya Thotakacharya Keshavananda Bharathi Sripadangalavaru.

 Kesavananda Bharati was a Carnatic and Hindusthani vocalist, and master of Yakshagana, an Indian art and theater form.
 He was a patron of education, Kannada culture and arts, including Yakshagana, music and dramas.
 He supported the use of the Kannada language in the border district of Kasaragod.
 Under his guidance, the mutt had instituted a Kannada-medium school, an English-medium school, junior college, and a Sanskrit Veda Patashala (English: Vedic School).